-- 2. Use a cable-operated shutter release.
+- Use the Field Tripod for the telescope.
+At an effective focal length of 2000mm or more, even small external vibrations can easily ruin an otherwise good photo.
+For best results in photographing celestial objects, a wedge and One-Star polar alignment is recommended.
+See APPENDIX A, page 57. - Use a cable-operated shutter release.
 Touching the camera body to initiate shutter operation almost certainly introduces undesirable vibrations. - 3.
 Focus the image with extreme care.
-While observing the subject through the camera's reflex viewfinder, turn the telescope's focus knob (6, Fig. 1) to achieve the sharpest possible focus.
+While observing the subject through the camera's reflex viewfinder, focus the telescope.
 Note that some 35mm cameras may have an optional focusing screen (available from the manufacturer) for use with a long telephoto lens.
-This screen provides a brighter and clearer image to focus, and is highly recommended. - 4.
-Correct shutter speeds vary widely, depending on lighting conditions and film used.
+This screen provides a brighter and clearer image to focus, and is highly recommended. - Correct shutter speeds vary widely, depending on lighting conditions and film used.
 Trial-and-error is the best way to determine proper shutter speed in any given application.